fractalcoin/fractalcoin/README.md

 ## Reward Schedule

-The reward schedule is very fast and vigurous, in order to get the high rate of inflation out of the way as soon as possible.
+The reward schedule is very fast and vigorous, in order to get the high rate of inflation out of the way as soon as possible.

 * 1st block:  5000 FRAC, premined for support and development
 * 2-31: 0 FRAC, zero reward blocks to allow for a fair launch with no instamining while difficulty catches up to network